-As described in Section 2.7.1, modern microprocessors have considerable resources devoted to identifying these patterns in native code, and exploiting them to predict branches.
+As described in Section 3.4, modern microprocessors have considerable resources devoted to identifying these patterns in native code, and exploiting them to predict branches.
 Direct threading uses only indirect branches for dispatch and, due to the context problem, the patterns that exist in the virtual program are largely hidden from the microprocessor.

-The spirit of our approach is to expose these virtual control flow patterns to the hardware,
+The spirit of our approach is to expose these virtual control flow patterns to the hardware, such that the physical execution path matches the virtual execution path.
+To achieve this goal,